carluu/AzurePolicy/MySQL/deploynotexists-mysql-diaglogs-eventhub/README.md

 # Deploy MySQL diagnostic settings if not enabled and pointing to the correct event hub

-This policy will deploy MySQL diagnostic settings where the resource does not have them enabled and pointing to the specified event hub
+This policy will deploy MySQL diagnostic settings where the resource does not have them enabled and pointing to the specified event hub.

+It will deploy all available log types (MySqlSlowLogs,MySqlAuditLogs) as well as AllMetrics

 ## Try with Azure portal